 Our members have collected hundreds of items, which were taken to Graceland to be donated to Presley Place.

-We created an annual $5,000 college scholarship for a deserving youth pursuing a music career.
+We created an annual $10,000 college scholarship for three deserving Mississippi graduating Seniors.

 He felt the good Lord blessed him when he gave to others.
 For this reason he gave so impulsively.
 He always felt his talent was given to him as a gift from the Lord.
 He felt he should share that gift with others, whether through his voice or through monetary means.
 He gave for the joy and self-satisfaction that stemmed from giving.